-Somewhere around 1966/7, my late father came back from his business one day and explained to me that laws involving business practice had changed, and that it would have a disastrous effect on his business.
+Somewhere around 1966/7, my late father arrived home from the business he owned.
+He was chatting to my mother about an article in a business magazine.
+I asked him about it.
+He explained to me that laws involving business practice had changed, and that it would have a disastrous effect on his business.
 He explained to me business need no longer sell goods according to the price set by wholesalers, but that they could now sell at whatever price they preferred.

-This would mean that businesses with more capital could bankrupt their competition through the practice of selling goods at less than cost.
-It would result in small business with little capital to sustain themselves eventually going out of business if they could not compete.
-As a consequence, within a few short decades, there was little competition in most product lines.
-Wal-Mart bankrupted tens of thousands of small businesses as a result of this policy.
+This would mean that businesses with more capital could bankrupt their competition through the practice of selling goods below cost.
+It would result in small business with little capital to sustain themselves eventually filing for bankruptsy.
+He was right.
+As a consequence, within a few short decades, there was little competition.
+Wal-Mart bankrupted tens of thousands of small manufacturers and business as a result.

 Thus came my introduction to Chicago economist, Milton Friedman’s Neo-Liberalism, initially proposed by American/Austrian ecoonomist, Ludwig von Mises.
 The 'free market' would rule all.

-In addition, the progressivism politics (democratic socialism) ensured that government provided excellent services and a strong safety net for those who needed social welfare during times of difficulty.
+In addition, these progressivism politics (another name is democratic socialism) ensured that government provided excellent services and a strong safety net for those who needed social welfare during times of difficulty.

 High taxes prevented the rise of more robber barons, and this money was used for the betterment of we-the-people.